codes-for-hasne/modelCodes/README.md

 ##### Datasets from Facebook-100:

 - "edges_xxx.txt" saves the edges in a network;
-- "Tree2_xxx" saves the hierarchy of the xxx network;
+- "tree2_xxx" saves the hierarchy of the xxx network;
-- "Flag_xxx.txt" saves the labels of the nodes;
+- "flag_xxx.txt" saves the labels of the nodes;

 ##### Datasets from HRG: